 Dr. Stuart Foxman has compared doctors who are reluctant to say “I don’t know” with the same phenomenon seen among business executives.
 In his Doc Talk column for the College of Physicians and Surgeons of Ontario, he quoted Stephen Dubner and Steven Levitt, authors of the book Freakonomics, who suggested that many senior people in business rarely admit to not knowing something:

 “If the question at hand is within their realm of expertise – even if they have no clue of the answer – they’ll just fake it.”

 Why?
 The authors believe that people may feel that they’re always expected to have an answer, or worry about looking bad to others.
 This is one of the most destructive personal factors, because it hinders actual learning.

 And the world of medicine is not immune, warns Dr. Ivan Silver at the Centre for Addiction and Mental Health in Toronto.

 “Doctors don’t find it easy to say ‘I don’t know.’
 There’s a tradition of knowing the answers and coming up with them quickly.”

-The problem, says Dr. Silver, comes when doctors don’t disclose that they don’t know, or – like my Emergency Department physician – they give some kind of definitive answer pretending they do know.
+The problem, says Dr. Silver, comes when doctors don’t disclose that they don’t know, or – like my Emergency Department physician – they confidently pronounce some kind of definitive answer pretending they do know.

 The origins of this kind of over-confident behaviour go back a long way, as Dr. Silver explains: